About Wiltshire Sheep

 History of the Wiltshire Sheep

 The Wiltshire Sheep Breed can be documented as far back to the 18th century in Britain.
 Here Wiltshire sheep were the predominant type of sheep farmed on the Wiltshire Downs.
 There is archaeological evidence that the Roman settlements in this region farmed a similar type of sheep.
+Earlier archaeological evidence tells us the first domesticated sheep were in Britain about 3000BC.

-History of our Wiltshire Flock
+Our Wiltshire Flock